braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/multiple_feeds.md

 # Using Multiple Content Card Feeds

-Content Cards can be filtered on the app to only display specific cards, which enables you to have multiple Content Card feeds for different use cases (as in having a "Transactional" feed versus a "Marketing" feed).
+Content Cards can be filtered on the app to only display specific cards, which enables you to have multiple Content Card feeds for different use cases (having a `Transactional` feed versus a `Marketing` feed).

 The following documentation demonstrates an example implementation that can be changed to fit your specific integration.